ITU-DASYALab/IoT_course/exercises/IoT2024_exercise_06.md

 ### Goal for the day

-  * Send temperature data using LoRa to the The Things Network (TTN)
+  * Send CO2, temperature and humidity data using LoRa to the The Things Network (TTN)
   * Listen to TTN's MQTT broker and save data in InfluxDB using Python
   * Visualized the data saved in InfluxDB in Grafana